JunhuiShen/IPC_project/3D_IPC/README.md

 - `example_obj/spot/spot_2000f.1.ele`
 - `example_obj/gear_z18_coarse.obj`

-Run the simulator from the repository root so these fixed paths resolve.
-The Bunny and Spot tetrahedral meshes are each instantiated twice.
-Both solids, the two cubes, and the two watertight coarse gears are uniformly normalized to the same 0.22 m maximum extent.
-The eight objects alternate Bunny, Spot, cube, and gear from the bottom upward so they fall onto one another before loading the cloth.
-Together the four solids contain 21,744 tetrahedra.
-The scene also clamps `d_hat` to 45% of its shortest surface edge so startup continues to enforce the project's IPC edge-length restriction.

 At startup, every scene reports its vertex and triangle counts; scenes with rigid bodies also report their count.
 Rigid surface vertices are advanced by three COM and three rotation unknowns per body, while deformable solids retain